arctrong/md2html/readme.txt

 # Features

-**M<sub>2</sub>H** automates conversion of Markdown texts into HTML pages and provides templates and styles that are ether ready to use or may be easily adapted and extended for certain tasks.
+**M<sub>2</sub>H** automates conversion of Markdown texts into HTML pages and provides templates and styles that are ether ready to use or may be easily adapted and extended for certain cases.

 Apart of that, it provides means for processing whole sets of documents, organizing the output and producing a self-contained static HTML documentation that needs only a browser to be viewed.

-In the end, this tool has a set of useful plugins that automate and simplify typical tasks and make the documentation look more professionally.
+In the end, this tool has a set of plugins that automate and simplify typical tasks and make the documentation look more professionally.

 **M<sub>2</sub>H** doesn't lay much restrictions on the documentation project's organization and lets the users make their own configuration.
-There are recommendations on the project's organization described in this documentation and used for its creation.
+There are recommendations on the project structure described in this manual and used for its creation.

 # Implementation